 “Remember that there is no land where the rain does not fall, there is no ocean that is not turbulent.
 That is how important moderation and compromise is, which has been long been in practice by our nation’s administration.”

 Yes, it is a translated text but there are wise messages for both side of the divide from the King and if one read between the lines (rather widely, of course), is the King telling the Government that they are not handling the situation wisely?

 Consider these statements:-

 “…Najib Tun Haji Abdul Razak is capable of handling this problem…”

 The King says Najib is capable of, he did not say Najib IS handling the best possible way.
-As at todate, instead of engaging Bersih 2.0 in a more matured ways, the Government unfortunately has only acted irrational and with a pinch of paranoia from labeling the organizers as trouble makers, banning yellow Bersih T-shirts under an unnamed law, arresting groups of protestors under unimaginative charges, to stopping pre Bersih 2.0 rallies.
+As at todate, instead of engaging Bersih 2.0 in a more matured ways, the Government, unfortunately, has only acted irrational and with a pinch of paranoia from labelling the organizers as trouble makers, banning yellow Bersih T-shirts under an unnamed law, arresting groups of protestors under unimaginative charges, to stopping pre-Bersih 2.0 rallies.

 “….a section of the people being enemies with the government…”